 - Minimize text; choose email-safe fonts and make them large and easy to read

 - Go for a minimalistic design approach (no complex headers, no clutter)

 - Check that images aren’t huge (allowing for quicker load times)

 - Make it responsive

-And the big thing to avoid: don’t design an email that’s one big, single image (or a collection of big, single images).
-This one from Starbucks is an example of an email that has no plain text—which means it’s likelier to end up marked as spam and eat up space on mobile plans, and it won’t be viewed by readers with image viewing turned off.
+And the big thing to avoid: Don’t design an email that’s one big, single image (or a collection of big, single images).
+This message from Bombas is an example of an email that has no plain text.
+That means it’s likelier to end up marked as spam and eat up space on mobile plans, and it won’t be viewed by readers with image viewing turned off.

-The point is, Black Friday doesn’t need to be about offering 50% off your product.
-Approach the holiday by thinking of what your audience would most appreciate seeing, and stay true to your brand mission and values.
+Black Friday doesn’t necessarily need to be about offering 50% off your product.
+Stay true to your brand’s mission and values and approach the holiday by thinking of what your audience would most appreciate seeing.